 - When you do get those notifications that the domain is about to renew, check to make sure it actually does.
-Sometimes the auto-renew didn’t happen and luckily I was able to log in and renew the domain before the grace period.
+Sometimes the auto-renew doesn’t happen.
+For one of my clients, luckily I was able to log in and renew the domain before the grace period ended.

 - If your domain is registered through someone other than you, create an account on a domain registrar and initiate the transfer to your account.

 Remember that your domain is the key to your online castle and you need to own and protect it.

 Although not as critical as your domain, you need to be careful about who builds your website and where it is hosted.

 There are two parts: the website hosting and the website itself.